What Is Somatic Therapy?

 Different Somatic Approaches to Therapy

 Currently, many schools of somatic/body psychotherapy are in practice.
-Among the more well-known of these approaches are: Core Energetics, Bioenergetics analysis, Bodydynamics, and Hakomi.
-I'm trained in the Hakomi method, which is a form of therapy that combines mindfulness with a somatic approach.
+Among the more well-known of these approaches are: Core Energetics, Bioenergetics analysis, Bodydynamics, Sensorimotor Psychotherapy and Hakomi.
+I'm trained in the Hakomi method, and Sensorimotor Psychotherapy; both modalities combine mindfulness with a somatic approach.

 How Does Somatic Therapy Work?